 - what type of fuel source do you have available?

-If you allow 60 litres per person this should give you an indicator to you hot water system size?
+If you allow 60 litres per person this should give you an indicator to your hot water system size.

 Watch this video for more help in choosing the right hot water system.